roman-milk/roman-milk.github.io/mom-of-cheerldr.md

  Dani was totally distraught.
 What alternative did she have, she wondered, as having sex with all of the men was too demoralizing?
 She closed her eyes and tried to fantasize about being alone and not with a bunch of savages.
 "Oh gawd, oh gawd."

  Dani felt hands touching her all over and she would have been thoroughly amazed if she could see herself.
 Her body bounced freely up and down on Ken's lap and her boobs were a sea of furious motion.
 Her nipples were free game to anyone who was brave enough to grope and so was the rest of her body.
 She would never know how her arm got free.
 Suddenly her hand was between her legs and she was determined to find utopia in an effort to satisfy Ken's depraved demands.
-Report_Story #2